-Staff Analysis: Previously, PCS Phosphate had filed a timely protest to PEF's 2007 standard offer contract in Docket No. 070235-EQ.
+Previously, PCS Phosphate had filed a timely protest to PEF's 2007 standard offer contract in Docket No. 070235-EQ.
 PEF and PCS each filed testimony in that docket.
 A hearing in that matter was continued for purposes of administrative efficiency, at PCS Phosphate's request and without PEF's objection, without date in light of the filing of PEF's 2008 standard offer contract.
 Docket No. 070235-EQ remained open and the testimony submitted in that docket was later re-filed as exhibits in Docket No. 080501-EI.
-Staff therefore recommends that Docket No. 070235-EQ be closed.
+We, therefore, find it appropriate that Docket No. 070235-EQ shall be closed.